openstack/contributor-guide/doc/source/common/irc.rst

 Register Your Nick Name
 -----------------------

-If all goes well you should be connected and no get any pop ups as indicated in the previous step's Troubleshooting section.
+If all goes well you should be connected and not get any pop ups as indicated in the previous step's Troubleshooting section.

 When you login to the server for the first time with your nickname, it